Man Utd Team News: Injuries, suspensions and line-up vs Arsenal

 TV COVERAGE & KICK-OFF TIME

-The game at the Emirates kicks off at 16:00 UK time, with live television coverage on Sky Sports 1 in the UK from 15:30.
+The match at Emirates Stadium kicks off at 17:30GMT on Saturday, with live coverage in the UK on BT Sport 1 beginning at 17:00.